 Read more about Prospect Park on their website.

-You can see an elopement at Prospect Park here:
+Check out an elopement at Prospect Park in Redlands below!

 Most wineries don’t open their grounds for engagement sessions unless you’ve booked your wedding at the venue.
 This is a great perk if you’re getting married in Temecula!